 Description of Classes

-Beginning Form classes run for 15 weeks; we start Beginning Form classes about 3 or 4 times a year: at the beginning of the year, in spring, and again in fall.
+Beginning Form classes run for 14 or 15 weeks; we start Beginning Form classes about 3 or 4 times a year: at the beginning of the year, in spring, and again in fall.
 We begin by teaching the Five Animals Qigong set: this gives students an immediate basis to develop a personal practice.
 We then introduce the basic Form Sequences that are the building blocks for the tai chi form.
 Once students have developed a personal practice and learned the building blocks, we connect those together and teach the remaining portions of the first section of the tai chi form.

 Form postures are taught in order, each class reviewing the previous postures and then learning the next one in the series.
 If you miss a class you will have a chance to catch up, but it is best if you can commit to attending every week of the session.